firebee-org/BaS_gcc/README.md

 - checkout a copy of the BaS_gcc sources to your local machine
 - make sure you have a suitable gcc toolchain available.
 This could be either an m68k-atari-mint toolchain or an m68k-elf gcc toolchain (see switches in the toplevel Makefile).
 - type "make".
-The build should finish without errors
+The build should finish without errors (just warnings about code not finished yet)
 - for the FireBee, you'll find a flashable file (bas.s19) in the firebee directory
+- for the m5484LITE evaluation board are in the m5484lite directory
-- for the m5484lite board files will reside in the m5475evb directory
+- for the m5475evb board files will reside in the m5475evb directory
 - for the m54455 FreeScale evaluation board, files (not functional yet) are in the respective directory

+- ram.s19 files are meant for testing.
+They are suitable for direct download to RAM (instead of flashing them).
+This saves wear on the flash chips and improves development turnaround

 ## How to flash: